DevExpress/devextreme-documentation/concepts/05 Widgets/ContextMenu/00 Overview.md

     </dx-context-menu>

     <!--TypeScript-->
-    import { DxContextMenuModule } from "devextreme-angular";
+    import { DxContextMenuModule } from 'devextreme-angular';
     // ...
     export class AppComponent {
         contextMenuItems = [
-            { text: "Zoom In" },
+            { text: 'Zoom In' },
-            { text: "Zoom Out" },
+            { text: 'Zoom Out' },
             {
-                text: "Share",
+                text: 'Share',
                 items: [{
-                    text: "Send to a friend",
+                    text: 'Send to a friend',
                     items: [
-                        { text: "Log in with Facebook" }, { text: "Log in with Twitter" }
+                        { text: 'Log in with Facebook' }, { text: 'Log in with Twitter' }
                     ]
                 }, {
-                    text: "Send to a group",
+                    text: 'Send to a group',
                     items: [
-                        { text: "Log in with Facebook" }, { text: "Log in with Twitter" }
+                        { text: 'Log in with Facebook' }, { text: 'Log in with Twitter' }
                     ]
                 }]
             },
-            { text: "Comment" }
+            { text: 'Comment' }
         ];
     }
     @NgModule({